Ra'am: History

+Establishment

 The party was established prior to the 1996 election, unrelated to the original United Arab List that existed in the late 1970s and early 1980s.
 It was joined in an electoral alliance by the Arab Democratic Party (which held two seats in the outgoing parliament) and the southern faction of the Islamic Movement, led by Sheikh Abdullah Nimar Darwish.
 The party initially went under the title of Mada-Ra'am, Mada being the acronym and common name for the Arab Democratic Party.
 In the election, the party won four seats.
 During the Knesset term, the Arab Democratic Party became a faction within the United Arab List, and its name was dropped from the party title.

+Late 1990s-2010s

 The 1999 election saw the party increase its share of the vote and pick up five seats.
 However, internal disagreements saw three MKs leave; Muhamad Kanan and Tawfik Khatib left and established the Arab National Party, whilst Hashem Mahameed formed the National Unity – National Progressive Alliance party.
 In the 2003 election, the party's support dropped by more than a third, with the party only just crossing the electoral threshold of 2%, and winning only two seats.